valtido/sentry-docs/src/collections/_documentation/clients/php/integrations/laravel.md

 &nbsp;
 ## Testing with Artisan

-You can test your configuration using the provided `artisan` command:
+You can test your configuration using the provided `Artisan` command:

 ```bash
 $ php artisan sentry:test